 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-Say the words "sci-fi horror" and movie fans will almost certainly think of Alien, Ridley Scott's 1979 haunted-house-in-space masterpiece, and its subsequent sequels.
+Here at SYFY WIRE, we tend to be pretty big fans of science fiction — it's in the name, after all.
+But, we also love horror, and with Halloween around the corner, we can't help but want to combine the streams.
+If you say the words "sci-fi horror," movie fans will almost certainly think of Alien, Ridley Scott's 1979 haunted-house-in-space masterpiece, and its subsequent sequels.
 At least one of those sequels, James Cameron's Aliens, ended up a masterpiece in its own right, and everything from the performances to H.R.
 Giger's unforgettable designs in the original film ensured it would go down in pop culture history as the archetypal form of its subgenre.

 But Alien is not the only game in town when it comes to scary sci-fi movies.
 There are numerous other contenders, from films that serve as precursors to Alien's own storytelling style to films that followed in it footsteps.
-So, if you're seen Alien dozens of times, but you're still looking for more sci-fi horror films centered on frightening beings from beyond Earth, here are some places to go next.
+So, if you've seen Alien dozens of times, but you're still looking for more sci-fi horror films centered on frightening beings from beyond Earth, here are some places where you can find tricks and treats.

 1. Annihilation (2018)

 Alex Garland's haunting adaptation of Jeff VanderMeer's novel of the same name explores what happens when a group of scientists set out to explore a mutated stretch of land all tied to an alien object that crashed to Earth.
 What they find inside this strange, constantly evolving space is a combination of horror and transcendence, and the film walks that line incredibly well.
 There are moments in Annihilation that rank among the most terrifying in any sci-fi movie, but through it all the film sustains an otherworldly sense of beauty.

 2. Event Horizon (1997)